beancount/docs/docs/beancount_query_language.md

 ## More Information<a id="more-information"></a>

 This document attempts to provide a good high-level summary of the features supported in our query language.
-However, should you find you need more information, you may take a look at the [<u>original proposal</u>](http://furius.ca/beancount/doc/proposal-query), or consult the source code under the [<u>beancount.query</u>](https://github.com/beancount/beancount/tree/v2/beancount/query/) directory.
-In particular, the [<u>parser</u>](https://github.com/beancount/beancount/tree/master/beancount/parser) will provide insight into the specifics of the syntax, and the [<u>environments</u>](https://github.com/beancount/beancount/tree/v2/beancount/query/query_env.py) will shed some light on the supported data columns and functions.
+However, should you find you need more information, you may take a look at the [<u>original proposal</u>](http://furius.ca/beancount/doc/proposal-query), or consult the source code in the [<u>beanquery</u>](https://github.com/beancount/beanquery) repository.
+In particular, the [<u>parser tests</u>](https://github.com/beancount/beanquery/blob/master/beanquery/parser_test.py) will provide insight into the specifics of the syntax, and the [<u>query env tests</u>](https://github.com/beancount/beanquery/blob/master/beanquery/query_env_test.py) will shed some light on the supported data columns and functions.
 Feel free to rummage in the source code and ask questions on the mailing-list.

 ## Appendix<a id="appendix"></a>